begedin/ember-gdriveTodoMVC/README.md

 We suggest you read up on this at https://github.com/rwjblue/ember-cli-content-security-policy

-# A simple TodoMVC with ember-gdrive
+# Structuring the application

+## Routes and route mixins

-This early in development, the router configuration needs to be structured the following way:
+At the moment, the router configuration needs to be structured the following way:
 ```
 this.resource('document', { path: 'd/:document_id' }, function() {
     // routes to your objects go here